Best Crypto Cards in Panama (2026)

 Crypto Card Regulation in Panama

-Panama does not have comprehensive crypto-specific legislation, though it has come closer than most LATAM countries.
+Panama does not have dedicated crypto-specific legislation, though it has come closer than most LATAM countries.
 The SBP (Superintendencia de Bancos de Panama) regulates the banking sector including the International Banking Center's 70+ licensed banks.
 The SMV (Superintendencia del Mercado de Valores) oversees securities markets.
-Neither has issued comprehensive crypto frameworks, though both have published guidance on digital asset risks.
+Neither has issued dedicated crypto frameworks, though both have published guidance on digital asset risks.

 In April 2022, Panama's National Assembly passed Bill 697 (Ley de Criptoactivos) with broad bipartisan support.
 The bill would have: (1) established a VASP licensing framework under the SMV, (2) allowed Bitcoin and other cryptocurrencies as payment for civil and commercial obligations, (3) created a regulatory sandbox for crypto innovation, and (4) permitted crypto for tax payments to the DGI (Direccion General de Ingresos).